ArtifactDB/alabaster.base/README.md

 - [**alabaster.vcf**](https://github.com/ArtifactDB/alabaster.vcf) for [`VCF`](https://bioconductor.org/packages/Biostrings) objects.

 All packages are available from Bioconductor and can be installed with the usual `BiocManager::install()` process.
+To install all packages in one go, users can install the [**alabaster**](https://bioconductor.org/packages/alabaster) umbrella package.

 ## Extensions and applications